 Useful Information on Fowey for your Stay

-Main supermarkets can be found in St Austell and Par Market offers a good range of food produce on Wed, Sat and Sunday.
-Tesco and Waitrose do home deliveries to Fowey.
+The main supermarkets can be found in St Austell.
+Tesco, Sainsbury’s and Waitrose do home deliveries to Fowey.
+Also, Par Market offers a good range of food produce on Wed, Sat and Sunday.

-Richard’s in Par offers an excellent range of vegetables and fruit and has a fresh fish counter.
+Richard’s also has a shop in Par and offers an excellent range of vegetables and fruit and has a fresh fish counter.

-Meat can be purchased from Kittow’s in Fowey or Kittow’s in St Austell (A different business to the Fowey Kittow’s).
-Alternatively, there is a very highly recommended butcher in Tywarthdreath Charles Harris.
+Meat can be purchased from Richard’s in Fowey or Kittow’s in St Austell.
+Alternatively, there is a very highly recommended butcher in Tywarthdreath- Charles Harris.
 Tel 01726 812393.
 This is just outside Par so only a 10-minute drive.

 In the high season or on special events it can be difficult to find a restaurant with an available table so please do take time to make some bookings either prior to your visit or as soon as you arrive to avoid disappointment.